-I currently use Google Calendar to deal with overwhelm – that’s where I’m adding EVERYTHING I both need to do and afterward – what I actually did in that time.
+I currently use Google Calendar to deal with overwhelm – that’s where I’m adding EVERYTHING I both need to do and afterward – what I actually did at that time.

 So at the end of the day I know:

-- How much time I’ve actually invested in better me and better future?
+- How much time I’ve actually invested in better me and a better future?